 Sub-groups represent distinct chemical classes that are believed to have the same MoA but are different enough in chemical structure or mode of interaction with the target protein that the chance of selection for either metabolic or target-site cross-resistance is reduced compared to close analogs.
-Sub-groups may also distinguish compounds that are chemically similar but known to bind differently within the target or to have differential selectivity among multiple targets.
+Sub-groups may also distinguish insecticidal agents that are structurally similar but known to bind differently within the target or to have differential selectivity among multiple targets.
+Evidence supporting lack of cross-resistance between existing compounds within the Group and the new active ingredient submission must be provided to support sub-grouping.
+This should include bio-assay based studies and provide quantifiable resistance ratios between susceptible and resistant strains.